circuits-and-coffee/pyPodPro/README.md

 pyPodPro (Python iPod Pro)

 ## What is it?
-My basic attempt to create a next-gen iPod through the use of a  SBC (like the PocketBeagle 2) crammed into an old iPod chassis.
+My basic attempt to create a next-gen iPod through the use of a  SBC crammed into an old iPod chassis.

 ## What will it do?
 Hopefully...